 “I th-th-thought you were d-d-drowning!” she said through chattering teeth.

 Cole shook his head.
 “I didn’t almost drown until you jumped on top of me.”

 “I was working on the electrical wiring and got shocked and fell in.”

 “S-s-see?
 You needed help!”

 He absolutely did not.
-But arguing with her would get them nowhere, and maybe dead.
+But arguing with her would get them nowhere, except maybe dead.
 “Come on, the plan is to get you home and warmed up.”
-Rising to his feet, he reached down and pulled her up with him, holding onto her when she wobbled.
-“Are you—“
+Rising to his feet, he reached down and pulled her up with him, holding on to her when she wobbled.
+“Are you—”

 “I’m f-f-fine,” she said, and stepped back to look down at herself.
 “I l-l-lost my favorite b-b-boot rescuing y-y-you.”

 She called that a rescue?
 “Can you even swim?”

 “Y-y-yes!”
 She crossed her arms over her chest.
 “A l-l-little bit.”